 We welcome applications from candidates seeking flexible working arrangements (e.g. part-time); see the fellowships handbook for further information (see downloads).

 Proposals can be submitted in any area of science within our remit.
-We particularly encourage applications that are aligned with our overarching strategic priorities (see related links).
+We particularly encourage applications that are aligned with our overarching strategic priorities as described in our Strategic Plan.

-- Please note that DPF eligibility was previously limited to those with less than 10 years of active research experience; this limit has been removed in response to our 2014 review of BBSRC strategy for investing in fellowships (see related links)
+- Please note that DPF eligibility was previously limited to those with less than 10 years of active research experience; this limit has been removed in response to our 2015 'Review of BBSRC strategy for investing in fellowships' (see related links)

 Value for money

 Applicants and host organisations should note that value for money is an essential criterion against which fellowship applications will be assessed, alongside excellence and other key criteria.
-For this competition this criterion will be given significant weighting during the assessment process and reviewers and Committee E will also be looking for written evidence that the host organisation will contribute significant support, either financially or in-kind if an award is made.
-Proposals that do not have additional funding commitments or clear evidence that the research programme is highly competitive in terms of value for money are unlikely to be successful.
+For this competition this criterion will be given significant weighting during the assessment process and reviewers and Research Committee E will also be looking for written evidence that the host organisation will contribute significant support, either financially or in-kind support if an award is made.
+Proposals that do not provide clear evidence that the research programme is highly competitive in terms of value for money, and in providing additional funding commitments, are unlikely to be successful.

 Applicants must ensure that the Partnership Details section of the Je-S proforma contains details of all institutional support that will be made available if the applicant is successful in obtaining a BBSRC award.
 In addition, the justification of resources attachment must clearly show why the resources requested are good value for money and why it is in BBSRC's interests to provide investment.
 Also, letters of support from all parties contributing financial or other support should be uploaded to the proposal under the Letters of Support attachment giving full and accurate details of the commitments being made.